shivshankardayal/full-website/algebra/source/ns.rst

 As the name suggests binary number system has base of 2.
 Therefore it has only two symbols.
 0 and 1.
-This is the most popular system for computers becasue TTL NAND and NOR gates which are the most basic logic gates using which other gates are implemented in processor has only two voltage output levels because of their operation in cut-off and saturation zones.
+This is the most popular system for computers because TTL NAND and NOR gates which are the most basic logic gates using which other gates are implemented in processor has only two voltage output levels because of their operation in cut-off and saturation zones.
 These terms are better understood with the help of a book on electronics which is